Release of Student Information Policy (Privacy Law)

 The university shall obtain the written consent of the student before disclosing personally identifiable information from education records, other than directory information, except as otherwise provided in this policy.

 The university may, without the consent of the student, disclose directory information.
-If a student wishes to have such information withheld, he or she must notify the Office of the Registrar in writing, as described previously.
-If a student wishes to prevent the inclusion of such information in the online student directory, he or she must notify the Office of the Registrar.
+If a student wishes to have such information withheld, they must notify the Office of the Registrar in writing, as described previously.
+If a student wishes to prevent the inclusion of such information in the online student directory, they must notify the Office of the Registrar.

 The university may disclose personally identifiable information from a student's education record(s) without the consent of the student if the disclosure is made to: